yowainwright/sassimple/README.md

 # scss-utility-mixins

-> What if I told you there was a place where you could pull in a bunch of useful _(currently scss only)_ `css mixins` but you didn't have to deal with frameworks?
+> What if I told you there was a place where you could pull in a bunch of useful scss mixins but you didn't have to deal with any dependencies?

 The purpose of this repo is to give you a ton of scss mixins that you can bring in with bower so you don't have to write a bunch of css mixins yourself.